Stockton, California: Geography

 Stockton is situated amidst the farmland of California's San Joaquin Valley, a subregion of the Central Valley.
 In and around Stockton are thousands of miles of waterways that make up the California Delta.

 Interstate 5 and State Route 99, inland California's major north–south highways, pass through the city.
 State Route 4 and the dredged San Joaquin River connect the city with the San Francisco Bay Area to its west, creating the Stockton Deepwater Shipping Channel.
 Stockton and Sacramento are California's only inland sea ports.

-According to the United States Census Bureau, the city occupies a total area of 65.3 sqmi, of which 62.2 sqmi is land and 3.1 sqmi, comprising 4.76%, is water.
+According to the United States Census Bureau, the city occupies a total area of 65.3 sqmi, of which 62.2 sqmi is land and 3.1 sqmi, comprising 4.71%, is water.

 Economy

 Historically an agricultural community, Stockton's economy has since diversified into other industries, which include telecommunications and manufacturing.

-Stockton's central location, relative to both San Francisco and Sacramento, as well as its proximity to the state and interstate freeway system, together with its comparatively inexpensive land costs, have prompted several companies to base their regional operations in the city.
+Stockton's central location, relative to San Francisco and Sacramento, its proximity to the state and interstate freeway system, and its comparatively inexpensive land costs have prompted several companies to base their regional operations in the city.

 Shopping

-The city of Stockton has two shopping malls, located adjacent to each other: Weberstown Mall and Sherwood Mall.
+The city of Stockton has one shopping mall, the Weberstown Mall.
+The city previously housed the Sherwood Mall, adjacent to Weberstown, but in 2022, it was converted into a shopping center now named Sherwood Place.
 It has the only Dillard's in the Northern California region at the Weberstown Mall, as well as one of the three Sears stores still operating in the Northern California region.

 Construction and public spending

 Beginning in the late 1990s, Stockton had commenced some revitalization projects.
-Newly built or renovated buildings include the Bob Hope Theater, Regal City Centre Cinemas and IMAX, San Joaquin RTD Downtown Transit Center, Lexington Plaza Waterfront Hotel, Hotel Stockton, Stockton Arena, the San Joaquin County Administration Building, and the Stockton Ballpark.

-A new downtown marina and adjacent Joan Darah Promenade were added along the south shore of the Stockton Deep Water Channel during 2009.
-Various public art projects were also installed throughout the area (see Stockton's public art section).